Thursday, April 13

 There’s a lot to pay attention to; and yet, the promising science in the pipeline is threatened by the severe funding shortfall for TB vaccine research and development (R&D).
 In addition, the future availability and accessibility of new TB vaccines depends on preparations that governments, manufacturers, advocates, and other stakeholders begin making today, while clinical trials are underway, instead of waiting until results are in hand.

-Join Treatment Action Group (TAG) for a webinar to learn more about these and other important developments in TB vaccine research.
-The webinar will provide an overview of the TB vaccine pipeline, based on TAG’s recent Tuberculosis Vaccines Pipeline Report, including the different candidates at different stages of research and ongoing and upcoming studies that advocates should closely follow.
-This webinar is intended for community, civil society, and other advocates and interested stakeholders.
-Participants will have an opportunity to ask questions about the pipeline with no specialized knowledge of TB vaccine research assumed.
+On April 13 Treatment Action Group (TAG) presented this webinar about these and other important developments in TB vaccine research.
+The webinar provided an overview of the TB vaccine pipeline, based on TAG’s recent Tuberculosis Vaccines Pipeline Report, including the different candidates at different stages of research and ongoing and upcoming studies that advocates should closely follow.
+This webinar was intended for community, civil society, and other advocates and interested stakeholders.
+Participants had an opportunity to ask questions about the pipeline with no specialized knowledge of TB vaccine research assumed.

 By better understanding the pipeline, participants will be equipped to advocate for TB vaccines at upcoming events like the UN High-Level Meeting on TB; build demand for new TB vaccines by sharing information with communities; and support governments as they undertake clinical trials and begin preparing for new TB vaccine policymaking and introduction.